 9.7.3 On the start-date of the election period a list of the nominated candidates shall be circulated to all those entitled to vote using the University's main communication channels to announce elections.
 In the case of the support staff election to Council, the ballot paper will be circulated in hardcopy to those support staff identified in the HR staff database as not being computer users (i.e. do not have an IT Services user-name/email address).
 Eligible staff may vote for as many candidates as will be required to fill the forthcoming vacancies for members and, in the case of the Senate election, to maintain equal balance across the three faculties.
 Academic staff voting in the Senate election can vote for candidates from all three Faculties (i.e. not just their own Faculty).

 9.7.4 If the number of candidates nominated for election is lower than or equal to the number of vacancies, no election will be required and those nominated shall be declared elected unopposed.

-9.7.9 A breach of the election regulations may result in a sanction for a candidate, including direction to amend, modify or remove material used for campaigning purposes during the election period or in extreme cases disqualification from the election for wilful breaching of the regulations in a manner reasonably judged by the Returning Officer to undermine the integrity of the election process, including giving undue advantage to their own candidacy or undermining that of others.
-A disqualification decision would be made on the recommendation of the Returning Officer to the Registrar and Secretary.
+9.7.8 A breach of the election regulations may result in a sanction for a candidate, including direction to amend, modify or remove material used for campaigning purposes during the election period or in extreme cases disqualification from the election for wilful breaching of the regulations in a manner reasonably judged by the Returning Officer to undermine the integrity of the election process, including giving undue advantage to their own candidacy or undermining that of others.
+A disqualification decision would be made on the recommendation of the Returning Officer to the Vice-Chancellor and President.